Homepage 'de Luikerwaal' Het Groote Tafereel der Dwaasheid

-'Het Groote Tafereel der Dwaasheid' [The Great Theatre of Folly] was published in Amsterdam, 1720.
+'Het Groote Tafereel der Dwaasheid' [The Great Mirror of Folly] was published in Amsterdam, 1720.
 Full title 'Het Groote Tafereel der Dwaasheid, vertoonende de opkomst, voortgang en ondergang der Actie, Bubbel, en Windnegotie, in Vrankryk, Engeland, en de Nederlanden, gepleegt in den Jaare MDCCXX.
 [The Great Theatre of Folly, representing the origin, progress and downfall of the Share, Bubble, and Wind trade in France, England and the Netherlands, perpetuated in the Year MDCCXX.]
 No indication is given of its publisher(s), printer(s), editor(s) or compiler(s).
 The book is a curious collection of emblematic plates and caricatures that makes a butt of among others the exaggerated share prices of the 'Verenigde Oostindische Compagnie' [United East India Company] whereas the itinerant lanternist was identified with a fleeting fad and ridiculous practices.
 The selection of the plates was done in accordance with client's wishes, so no two copies of the book are exactly alike.
 An existing index gives 56 different engravers for the plates.

 One of the most interesting engravings is the 'Actieuse NACHT-WIND-Zanger met zijn Tover Slons', which is 18th century Dutch for 'Night-wind singer with his Magic Lantern in action'.